tugcetunalilar/AzureCapstone/README.md

 ![columns in the raw data](/screenshots/raw_data.png)

 ### Cleaning data
-The data was cleaned.
-I filled the missing information in the age column with the medium value of that column.
+I cleaned the data a bit to have more meaningful results.
+I dropped the cabin number thinking it would not be useful.
+I replaced the null values in the age column, which there were 177 of, with medians.
 I transformed the values male and female to 0 and 1 respectively.
-I transformed information on the family size and created the feature "isAlone" to highlight those without family on board.
-I dropped the columns name, ticket, cabin and embarked.
+I transformed information on the family size and created the feature "isAlone" to highlight those without family on board. .
 An example of the clean data is below:
 ![columns in the clean data](/screenshots/clean_data.png)

 ### Task